suhaib-saqib/OverBond/README.md

 # OverBond

+## How To Use:

+- Download files into one folder
+- double click 'overbond.html' to open in browser of choice
+- open browser console to see information

 ## Overview:

 - This app calculates the yield spread for a bond using a benchmark government bond or the government bond curve.